hudsonventura/LogCenter/README.md

  ~~- BUG: In the cloud test, table Lucas id 7246184241443110912, it was possible to add a base64 without the drop work~~

- - TODO: Create a way to set a timezone to show on frontend.
-Backend was implemented with header timezone.
+ ~~- TODO: Create a way to set a timezone to show on frontend.
+Backend was implemented with header timezone.~~

- - TODO: Do VACUUM and/or VACUUM FULL ANALYSE.
+ ~~- TODO: Do VACUUM and/or VACUUM FULL ANALYSE.~~

- - TODO: Compatibility with XML
+ - TODO: Compatibility with XML -> https://github.com/alissonmbr/react-xml-viewer

  - ~~TODO: Change API port to 9200, like ElasticSearch default~~